-If you are an organization sponsoring a defined contribution plan with more than $10 million in plan assets and are interested in a complimentary retirement plan review, please fill out this Contact Us Form.
+If you are an organization sponsoring a defined contribution plan with more than $10 million in plan assets and are interested in a complimentary retirement plan review, please reach out to your PNC Representative or fill out this Contact Us Form.

 The primary reason medical professionals recommend an annual checkup is that problems found early, especially when they are minor, generally are easier to fix.
 Similarly, a comprehensive retirement plan review can help plan sponsors identify existing or potential concerns that, if left neglected, may result in significant compliance problems, costly lawsuits, or negative impacts on plan participants.

 Performing a regular review helps confirm that a plan is meeting applicable requirements under the Employee Retirement Income Security Act of 1974 (ERISA) and related Internal Revenue Service (IRS) and Department of Labor (DOL) regulations and guidance, which is one of the essential responsibilities of a plan fiduciary.
 In our experience, a thorough retirement plan review should include seven key components:

 - Plan Design: Small plan design changes can have big results.
 Plan sponsors should consider whether existing features can be improved or if new features, such as a Roth contribution option, should be added.

 - Plan Documentation and Operations: Failure to comply with operational requirements could jeopardize a plan’s qualified status and/or result in expensive remediation steps and penalties.
 IRS Publication 4531 provides a detailed list of review questions and remediation approaches which can be used for guidance on conducting a thorough and efficient operational checkup.

 - Fiduciary Appointments and Procedures: Plan sponsors will want to maintain written documentation articulating who is a plan fiduciary and confirmation of their responsibilities.
 Further, they should verify that meetings are being conducted to discuss plan issues and that meeting minutes are being recorded and preserved.